MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 Add `MSPush` to your `start:withServices:` method to start App Center Push together with the other services that you want to use in your app.

-Insert the following line to start the SDK in your app's **AppDelegate.m** class in Objective-C or  **AppDelegate.swift** class in Swift in the `didFinishLaunchingWithOptions` method.
+Insert the following line to start the SDK in the project's **AppDelegate.m** class in Objective-C or **AppDelegate.swift** class in Swift in the `didFinishLaunchingWithOptions` method.

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSPush class]]];